 But I’m a Minimalist…

-So when my husband, equal parts chef and hoarder, brought home this rice cooker (affiliate link), I was none too thrilled.
-“We barely eat rice”, I complained.
+So when my husband, equal parts chef and hoarder, bought me an Instant Pot for my birthday, I was not too thrilled.
+“We barely eat dinner”, I complained.
 Well, let me tell you, its been a year later and I freaking love that thing

-So the rice cooker gets to stay in my kitchen.
-If you don’t have a rice cooker, you can still make this recipe the old fashioned way.
-But now you know how awesome it can be, why don’t you just grab one of these rice cookers before you go.
+So, the Instant Pot gets to stay in my kitchen.
+If you don’t have an Instant pot, you can still make this recipe the old fashioned way.

 Thai Coconut Vegan Rice Pudding

 Now if you haven’t noticed, I’m kind of obsessed with turmeric and purposefully add it to just about anything and everything and this recipe is no exception.
-If it can help to prevent inflammation in the body, give it all to me!
 Combined with the coconut milk, ginger, and cinnamon this rice pudding now has a slightly tropical flavor with the familiar comforts of the traditional version.

 Food has an amazing ability to bring us together as friends and family ♥

-- 4 1/2 cups of unsweetened vanilla coconut milk beverage divided
+- 4 1/2 cups unsweetened coconut milk beverage, divided

 - 1/2 teaspoon ground ginger